RMI-PACTA/r2dii.plot/tests/testthat/_snaps/plot_timelineX.md

     `data` must have a single value of `sector` but has: a, b.
     Pick one value, e.g. 'a', with:
       dplyr::filter(data, sector == 'a')

+# with bad `extrapolate errors gracefully

+    is.logical(extrapolate) is not TRUE